 Back to School during COVID: The Case for Limiting EdTech (for early childhood educators)

 Whether they’ve been open, are just reopening, or are trying to piece together distance learning, many early learning programs have been models for how to support families in the midst of a pandemic.
-But, as pressures continue to build for using screen-based EdTech and online learning, how can early educators make sure they’re doing the right thing for young children?
+But, as pressures continue to build for using screen-based EdTech (educational technology) and online learning, how can early educators make sure they’re doing the right thing for young children?

 Like this resource?
 Then join us!
 Become a member of the Children's Screen Time Action Network.
 Membership is free.